Can you send me a grant application packet?

 Show Hope considers both domestic and international adoptions.
 Show Hope has provided grants to families adopting from the United States and numerous countries.
 For international adoptions, you must be pursuing adoption from a country that is party to The Hague Adoption Convention.
 Please visit this link for additional information on the Convention and countries included.

-There are six periods in our application cycle each year.
+There are four periods in our application cycle each year.
 The deadline dates of each period are:

 The full application and supporting documents, including references, must be submitted prior to the deadline to be considered in a period.

 How will we know when our application is complete?